 Most classes are scheduled in fifty or seventy-five minute periods.
 Normally the instructional day begins at 8:00 a.m. and runs until 9:20 p.m. during weekdays.
 Selected courses may meet on Saturdays.
-A chapel service, during which no classes meet, is scheduled mid- morning on Mondays, Wednesdays, and Fridays.
+Two chapel services are scheduled each Monday, Wednesday and Friday to accommodate student schedules.
 The student arranges a schedule according to the requirements of his or her own program.
 The University reserves the right to cancel any courses for which there is not sufficient registration.